(as of March 2020)

 3. The manager gives the CR an envelope with cash or checks from the team to cover ref fees for all three refs.

-In case of a red card, the CR should send Bernardo the game card with an explanation of the red card.
+In case of a red card, the CR should send the Referee Coordinator the game card with an explanation of the red card.
 Additional instructions regarding red cards are provided below.

 If you cancel a game or reschedule a game after the allotted time, then you will still be responsible for paying the referees.
 Send the fee directly to the PASC treasurer and indicate on the check your team name and the date of canceled/rescheduled game: